ddoodev/guide/docs/base-guide/starting.md

 ```
 The easiest and fastest way to create and connect a bot to Discord is shown above.

 But this bot can't do anything.
-Let's teach it how to respond to `/` commands:
+Let's teach it how to react to `/` commands:

 --- **IN DEVELOPMENT** ---